 Markets are completely dependent on Fed stimulus, and people simply expect officials to roll out an even bigger initiative whenever the need arises.
-Anything to prevent the cleansing effect of corrective forces from restoring heath to the economy.
-In a recent interview, market expert Jim Rickards predicted the Fed will abandon rate increases and actually commence lowering before the year's end.
+Anything to prevent the cleansing effect of corrective forces from restoring health to the economy.
+In a recent interview, market expert Jim Rickards predicted the Fed will abandon rate increases and commence lowering before the year's end.

 Metals investors should take heart in the fact that gold and silver prices have shown some resilience in the face of disinflationary forces recently.
 Both metals outperformed oil and most other commodities last year.
 Yes, prices declined roughly 11% for both metals.
 But crude oil fell 36% and copper lost 22%.
 The precious metals gained purchasing power against many other things.

 Bottom line: Don't bet on a meaningful deflation.
 Fed officials will not allow it.
 And they can keystroke dollars into existence until the power goes out for good.